charitm/DNP3-Attack-and-Detection/README.md

-# DNP3 Security Testing Lab
+# DNP3 Attack and Detection Lab

 **Practical DNP3 attack simulation and detection for security research and training purposes.**